nautobot/nautobot-app-ssot/nautobot_ssot/integrations/openshift/openshift.md

 ### Remaining Tasks

-1. **Static Assets**:
+1. **Database Migrations**:
+   - Generate migrations for the updated model structure
+   - Test migrations work correctly

+2. **Client Configuration Updates**:
-   - OpenShift logo needs to be added (48x48 PNG)
+   - Update OpenShift client to handle ExternalIntegration credentials
-   - README with instructions already created

-2. **Database Migrations**:
-   - Will be generated when first running the integration
+   - Test credential extraction from SecretsGroup

+3. **Template Updates**:
+   - Update templates to work with new model fields
+   - Fix template references to use openshift_instance instead of direct fields

-3. **Real-World Testing**:
+4. **Real-World Testing**:
    - Test against actual OpenShift cluster
    - Verify KubeVirt VM detection
    - Performance testing with large clusters
-   - Validate sync behavior with live data

-The implementation is functionally complete with a comprehensive test suite and is ready for real-world testing and refinement.
+   - Test ExternalIntegration and SecretsGroup workflow

+### Critical Fixes Applied

+1. **Security Enhancement**: ✅ Updated model to use ExternalIntegration and SecretsGroup instead of storing API tokens directly
+2. **Pattern Consistency**: ✅ Aligned views, tables, filters, and API with vSphere patterns
+3. **Field Standards**: ✅ Added proper field length constants and job control flags
+4. **Credential Management**: ✅ Updated jobs to extract credentials securely from SecretsGroup

+The implementation has been significantly improved for security and consistency, but requires testing and template updates.

 ### Summary of Implementation Status